 Using 2017 levels for the unmapped areas, it is estimated that the Bay may have actually supported 108,960 acres of underwater grasses in 2018.
 This would mark a 59% achievement of the 185,000-acre goal adopted by Chesapeake Bay Program partners in the Chesapeake Bay Watershed Agreement.
 This would also be a 4% increase from last year’s total which surpassed 100,000 acres and was the highest amount of underwater grasses ever recorded in the Bay.

-Researchers attribute the rise in underwater grass abundance to a strong increase in the very salty, moderately salty and tidal fresh regions of the Bay.
-The very salty waters of the Bay saw a sustained recovery of eelgrass, while its moderately salty waters saw a continued increase in widgeon grass.
-Because widgeon grass is a “boom and bust” species whose abundance can rise and fall from year to year, a widgeon-dominant spike is not guaranteed to persist in future seasons.
+Experts attribute the steady underwater grass abundance to the presence of widgeon grass in the southern half of the Bay.
+However, widgeon grass is a “boom and bust” species whose abundance can rise and fall sharply from year to year and therefore a widgeon-heavy spike is not guaranteed to last.
 The wild celery, water stargrass and other species that have returned to the tidal fresh waters of the Bay are less prone to such changes in abundance.